How common is it that we come across an accidental discovery?

-In 1974, there was a drought in several areas of China.
-Farmers, desperate for water, dug a well.
+In 1974, there was a drought in several parts of China.
+The farmers were desperate for water and dug a well.

 The soldiers and horses face east in a rectangular formation, armed with a long spear, dagger, or halberd.
-The vanguard (leading the advance) are three rows of infantry at the very east of the formation.
+The vanguard, which leads the advance, is three rows of infantry at the east of the formation.

 - First unit: kneeling and standing soldiers.

-- Second unit: chariots in war arrangement.
+- Second unit: chariots in wear arrangement.